Hwange National Park is considered to be one of Africa's finest wildlife havens.

 The park covers an area of 5 656mi² (14,651km²) and lies at an average altitude of 3300 ft (1000m) above sea level.

 Hwange has a 300mile (480km) road network, with many of the roads open all year and some closing during the rainy season when they get to boggy to navigate.

-Hwange Park is characterized by the absence of permanent surface water, relying heavily on drilled boreholes to supply wateringholes and pans with enough water to sustain the park's wildlife throughout the year.
+Hwange Park is characterised by the absence of permanent surface water, relying heavily on drilled boreholes to supply watering holes and pans with enough water to sustain the park's wildlife throughout the year.
 The game park is now scattered with a series of sixty artificial, yet natural looking, waterholes that are maintained year-round to ensure the survival of Hwange's thousands of animals.